APG83/CS250/README.md

-# CS250
-How do I interpret user needs and implement them into a program?
-How does creating “user stories” help with this?
+CS 250: Software Development Lifecycle
+Project Overview

+This project focused on applying Agile principles to software development through the SNHU Travel project.
+The goal was to interpret user needs, translate them into actionable features, and deliver functional software iteratively.
+Key features included trip search and booking functionality, all guided by well-defined user stories to ensure alignment with real user expectations.

+Reflection

+Interpreting User Needs
-I interpret user needs by focusing on their goals and identifying the features that will provide the most value.
-Creating user stories helps transform those needs into actionable development tasks.
-During the SNHU Travel project, user stories guided the creation of features like the trip search and booking process.
-Each story clarified what the user wanted and why, helping the team build targeted solutions that met real expectations.
+I focused on understanding user goals and identifying features that provide the most value.
+Creating user stories helped transform those needs into actionable development tasks, clarifying what the user wanted and why.
+This approach ensured that the team built solutions that met real expectations.

-How do I approach developing programs?
-What Agile processes do I hope to incorporate into my future development work?
+Development Approach
-I approach development iteratively by focusing on building core features first and improving them over time based on feedback.
-Through this course, I’ve seen how Agile processes like sprint planning, daily standups, retrospectives, and backlog refinement help teams stay organized and adaptable.
-One key takeaway was learning to shift priorities mid-sprint when stakeholders requested new features.
-I plan to carry these Agile practices into future work to stay flexible, efficient, and user-focused.
+I approached development iteratively, prioritizing core features first and refining them based on feedback.
+Agile practices such as sprint planning, daily standups, retrospectives, and backlog refinement were essential for staying organized and adaptable.
+This experience reinforced the importance of adjusting priorities mid-sprint to respond to stakeholder requests.

-What does it mean to be a good team member in software development?
+Teamwork and Collaboration
-Being a good team member means communicating effectively, taking responsibility, and supporting others to meet shared goals.
-In this project, I filled multiple roles—developer, tester, and Scrum Master—and learned how each role contributes to team success.
-Good teammates are adaptable, stay engaged during planning and reviews, and offer constructive feedback during retrospectives.
-Most importantly, they collaborate to overcome challenges and keep the project moving forward.
+Being an effective team member meant communicating clearly, taking responsibility, and supporting others to meet shared goals.
+I assumed multiple roles—developer, tester, and Scrum Master—and learned how each role contributes to overall team success.
+Effective teammates are adaptable, engaged, and collaborative, providing constructive feedback and helping the team overcome challenges.

+Key Takeaways

+Translating user needs into actionable tasks through user stories

+Iterative development using Agile practices

+Effective communication and collaboration in a team environment

+Adapting to changing priorities while maintaining project focus